zjsteyn/pibox/index.md

 This pages will give you a quick overview of the porject as well as links to relevant RaspberryPi sdcard images.

-Our aim with this project to help bridge the Digital Divide in providing setup instructions on how to build your own SolarPi Setup.

-*ENTER CONTEXT HERE*
+The ability to create and deploy networking technologies able to deliver relevant content over multiple platforms has until very recently depended on access to costly technology, infrastructure and expertise.
+This project aims to provide a quick start to run own cost effective digital projects based on open source tools and Raspberry Pi hardware.

 ## Quick Start Instructions

-1. Download the RaspberryPi .img [file](https://github.com/drassil/git-wiki) - It's a large download ~8GB
+1. Download the RaspberryPi .img [file](https://goo.gl/mjx5hz) - It's a large download ~8GB

 2. Download either the Windows / Mac OS / Linux version of [Etcher](https://etcher.io/) - You will use this to write the .img file to an SD card to get your Raspberry Pi setup up and running.